Looking to Clear Your Criminal Record After an Arrest or Sentencing?

 What Crimes Can I Expunge From My Record in New Jersey?

 - Theft: While robbery is not covered for the reduction of a sentence, forms of petty theft are.
-The most common theft sentence that is reduced is shoplifting.
+Common sentences that can be reduced involved shoplifting.

 - Assault: Depending on the degree of your assault, you may be able to reduce your sentencing.
-In general, aggravated sexual assault is the only form of assault which leaves you ineligible for expungement.
+In general, aggravated sexual assault is the only form of assault ineligible for expungment.

-- Drug Crimes: Fortunately, New Jersey is easing up on incarcerating low-level drug offenders.
-If you have been charged with drug possession, then you can likely file a motion to reduce sentencing.
+- Drug Crimes: Fortunately, New Jersey is easing up on incarcerating low level drug offenders.
+If you have been charged with drug possession you can file a motion to reduce sentencing.

 Need Help Reducing a Sentence in New Jersey?
-Call Our Burlington County Expungement Attorney
+Call Our Camden County Expungement Attorney Now

 Have you been charged with a possession of a controlled substance in New Jersey?
 Do you have questions about your rights or how to reduce the degree of your offense?
-Without a legal professional, you face having your reputation tarnished, and later, difficulty finding gainful employment.
-For this reason, our New Jersey lawyer examines every angle of your arrest and sentencing to determine if there are errors that could benefit your defense and motion.
+Without a legal professional, you face having your name tarnished and difficulty finding employment.
+For this reason, our New Jersey lawyers examine every angle of your arrest and sentencing to determine if there are errors that could benefit your defense and motion.
 In addition, our experienced staff can work to uncover any evidence and see if pretrial diversion programs can help you in court.

-At Gelman Law LLC, our success stems from hard work and years of experience.
-Our principal attorney, David Gelman, believes that sometimes good people find themselves in tough situations.
-He was recently named one of 2018’s Top Attorneys by SJ Magazine.
+At Gelman Law LLC, our success stems from our hard work and years of experience.
+Our SJ Magazine awarded attorney believes that sometimes good people find themselves in tough situations.
 For this reason, we can fight to help mitigate risk in your future.
 If you are facing any type of criminal offense, we are here to help.
-Call Gelman Law, LLC at 856-433-1818 or contact us online to schedule a free initial consultation with a Burlington County expungement attorney today.
+Call Gelman Law, LLC at 856-433-1818 or contact us through our website.
+Our legal team can review the allegations against you with a free initial consultation.